ElvisWang2010/WROFE-2025/README.md

 right_area = cv2.countNonZero(right_crop)
 ```

-The purpose of this code is the generate us 3 pieces of information, amount of black pixels in the left roi, the amount of black pixels in the right roi, and the amount of orange pixels in the orange roi.
+The purpose of this code is the generate us 3 pieces of information: amount of black pixels in the left roi, the amount of black pixels in the right roi, and the number of orange pixels in the orange roi.
 We can then use this information to steer our robot.

 ### PD Steering
 Most of the time, the robot will be in a straight section where it will use PD steering to avoid walls.
-PD steering is a system used to correct the robots movements so that it is centered between the two walls.
+PD steering is a system used to correct the robot's movements so that it is centered between the two walls.

 The proportional term(P) is simply how far off you are from the center.
 You compute an error with:
 ```
 error = right_area - left_area
 ```
-If the robot sees more black on the right, error is positive steer left.
+If the robot sees more black on the right, the error is positive, steer left.
-If it sees more black on the left, error is negative steer right.
+If it sees more black on the left, the error is negative, steer right.

 Then you apply:
 ```